bugport/jira-worklog/README.md

 # Optional: Custom JIRA API path (default: auto-detected)
 # Set if your JIRA API is located at a custom path
+# You can specify either '/rest/api/latest' or '/api/latest'
+# (The library automatically adds '/rest', so '/rest' prefix will be removed if present)
 # Example: If your API is at https://baseurl/rest/api/latest:
 #   JIRA_SERVER=https://baseurl
 #   JIRA_API_PATH=/rest/api/latest